Essential Guide to Omnilux Men’S LED Mask

 • The mask dimensions are the same as the Contour mask (Boo…).
 I know some people are going to be bummed about because essentially all of the flexible LED masks have the same dimensions which may not fully cover larger foreheads.
 But the good news is that even if the mask isn’t perfectly covering the entire forehead, as long as the light is reflected on your skin, you will get the same benefits.
 But it would have been nice to increase the size a bit.

 • The irradiance is the same as Contour at 35mw/cm2.
+(I have seen some people say it is “more powerful” but that isn’t accurate)

 • The treatment time of 10 minutes is the same.